jnozzi/cocoadev.com/markdown/ApplicationSupportFolder.md

 -[[MichaelBianco

 ----
-Seems like a lot of work when the equivalent General/FSFindFolder code is about three lines long.
+Seems like a lot of work when the equivalent FSFindFolder code is about three lines long.